Fresh Peach Ice Cream

-With fragrant, Georgia peaches piled high in my fruit bowl, it’s no surprise Lea Ann’s recipe for Fresh Peach Ice Cream beckoned me.
+With fragrant, Georgia peaches piled high in my fruit bowl, it’s no surprise this fabulous recipe for Fresh Peach Ice Cream beckoned me.
 Chopped and macerated peaches were mixed into a vanilla custard then frozen into creamy deliciousness.

 This Easy Homemade Peach Ice Cream is the epitome of summer desserts!
 Seasonal peaches frozen with a luscious, creamy custard is a most delicious way to keep cool on a hot, humid day.

-Cream, half and half, sugar and peaches—this fresh peach ice cream was destined to be sublime.
+- Made with simple ingredients like cream, half and half, sugar, and peaches, this ice cream was destined to be sublime.

 - No overnight chilling was needed, just mix and pour into the ice cream maker.

 - It took a few hours in the freezer to become firmer than soft serve, but it was worth the wait.
 I was on cloud nine sampling what was left on my machine’s paddle.